MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 Q: Where can I find more information about Azure AppCAT?

 A: When you download Azure AppCAT, you get a *docs* directory with all the information you need to get started.
-You can also check the [online documentation](https://azure.github.io/appcat-docs).

 Q: Where can I find the specific Azure rules?